Superfluid Medium Concept

 Conservation of total energy includes kinetic, potential, and superfluid field energy.

-Within the DRUMS framework, gravity is fully explained as:
+Within DRUMS, gravity is fully explained as: